Rail transport in Sudan: History

-The line opened a trade route from central Sudan through Egypt to the Mediterranean and beyond.
-It became uneconomic because of the distance and the need for trans-shipment via the Nile and, in 1904, construction of a new line from Atbarah to the Red Sea was undertaken, with the line being completed in October 1905.
+The line opened a trade route from central Sudan through Egypt to the Mediterranean.
+The line became uneconomical due to the distance and the need to ship things via boat down the Nile, so, in 1904, construction of a new line from Atbara to the Red Sea was undertaken, with the line being completed in October 1905.
 In 1906, the new line reached the recently built Port Sudan to provide a direct connection between Khartoum and ocean-going transport.

-During the same decade, a line was also constructed from Khartoum southward to Sannar, the heart of the cotton-growing region of Al Jazirah.
+In 1911, a line was also constructed from Khartoum southward to Sennar within the cotton-growing region of Al Jazirah.
 In February 1912, a westward continuation reached El-Obeid, then the country's second-largest city, and the center of gum arabic production.
-In the north, a branch line was built from near Abu Hamad to Kuraymah that tied the navigable stretch of the Nile between the fourth and third cataracts into the transport system.
+In the north, a branch line was built from near Abu Hamad to Karima that tied the navigable stretch of the Nile between the fourth and third cataracts into the transport system.
 Traffic in this case, however, was largely inbound to towns along the river, a situation that still prevailed in 1990.

 In the 1920s, a spur of the railway was built from Hayya, a point on the main line 200 km southwest of Port Sudan, then extended south to the cotton-producing area near Kassala, the grain region of Al Qadarif and, finally, to a junction with the main line at Sennar.
 Much of the area's traffic, which formerly had passed through Khartoum, has since moved over that line directly to Port Sudan.

 The final phase of railway construction began in the 1950s.
-It included extension of the western line to Nyala (1959) in Darfur Province, and a southwesterly branch to Wau (1961), southern Sudan's second largest city, located in the province of Bahr el Ghazal.
-That essentially completed the Sudan Railways network, which totalled about 4800 route km in 1990.
-There were small later extensions from Abu Gabra to El Muglad (52 km in 1995), El Obeid to the El Obeid refinery (10 km), and El Ban to the Merowe Dam (10 km.].
+It included extension of the western line to Nyala (1959) in Darfur Province, and a southwesterly branch to Wau (1961), southern Sudan's second largest city, located in Bahr el Ghazal.
+That essentially completed the Sudan Railways network, which totalled about 4,800 route km in 1990.
+There were small later extensions from Abu Gabra to El Muglad (52 km in 1995), El Obeid to the El Obeid refinery (10 km), and El Ban to the Merowe Dam (10 km.).